GridPlus/lattice-connect/README.md

 ### Make sure your cloud service didn't go offline

-If your MQTT broker goes offline, it will probably sever connections with Lattices.
-You can repair these by simply unplugging your Lattice and plugging it in, assuming your Lattice is connected to the internet.
+If your MQTT broker goes offline, it will probably sever connections with subscribed Lattices.
+You can repair a connection by simply unplugging your Lattice and plugging it in, assuming your Lattice is connected to the internet.
+You can also run `service mosquitto restart && service gpd restart` if you are SSHed in.

 ### Watch trace logs